Is Liam Hemsworth Being Sued Over Those Thirst Trap Photos?

 Advertisement

 Hemsworth initially shared the images in July 2018 during promotion for the Rebel Wilson romantic comedy and once more in June 2019 to encourage fans to vote for Isn't It Romantic in Fox's Teen Choice Movie Awards.
-The plaintiffs in the case allege that by uploading of the photos without authorization from Splash News and Picture Agency, Hemsworth essentially broke the law.
+The claimants in the case allege that by uploading the photos without authorisation from Splash News and Picture Agency, Hemsworth essentially broke the law.

 Advertisement